alebeck/blowtorch/README.md

 * `source.txt`: Source code of the model as well as of all decorator functions
 * `checkpoints`: Directory containing checkpoints, each consisting of model & optimizer state and epoch information.

 Additional loggers can be added through `Run`s `loggers` parameter.
-Blowtorch comes with a `blowtorch.loggers.WandbLogger` and a `blowtorch.loggers.TensorBoardLogger` (WIP).
+Blowtorch comes with a `blowtorch.loggers.WandbLogger` and a `blowtorch.loggers.TensorBoardLogger`.
 Custom loggers can be created by subclassing `blowtorch.loggers.BaseLogger`.

 ## Decorators
 Signature of all decorator functions